WHO WE ARE

 Rod Wood

 Over the years, Wood has been a member on numerous company and non-profit boards.
-He now serves on the board of trustees and is an officer for Detroit Lions Charities.
-He is also a member of the boards for CATCH, an organization dedicated to improving the quality of life for pediatric patients and their families at Children's Hospital of Michigan and Henry Ford Hospital; the Downtown Detroit Partnership, which includes business, philanthropic and government partners that strengthen the city through strategic initiatives and programming; and newly-created Detroit Sports Organizing Corporation, geared specifically to identify, bid and attract sporting events to the region.
+He now serves on the board of trustees and is an officer for Detroit Lions Foundation.
+He is also a member of the boards for Business Leaders For Michigan, an organization dedicated to making Michigan a Top Ten state for jobs, personal income and a healthy economy; CATCH, an organization dedicated to improving the quality of life for pediatric patients and their families at Children's Hospital of Michigan and Henry Ford Hospital; the Downtown Detroit Partnership, which includes business, philanthropic and government partners that strengthen the city through strategic initiatives and programs; as well as the Detroit Sports Organizing Corporation.

 Patrick McTigue

 Pat McTigue has worked in the automotive manufacturing business for over 30 years.
-He is currently Shareholder / Chairman of Michigan Rod Products Inc of Howell, Mich. as well as Founding Member of Shannon Precision Fastener LLC of Auburn Hills, Mich., and a member of Emerald Steel Processing of Madison Heights, Mich.
+Now retired Chairman of Michigan Rod Products Inc of Howell, Mich. as well as Founding Member of Shannon Precision Fastener LLC of Auburn Hills, Mich., and a member of Emerald Steel Processing of Madison Heights, Mich.
 The three companies employ over 450 women and men.
 They have received multiple quality awards including Ford’s World Excellence Award, GM supplier of the Year for four years in a row, and FCA supplier of year.

 His prior work history includes 12 years as director / general counsel and corporate secretary of Ring Screw Works and over 20 years as an attorney/ partner at Powers Chapman of Troy, Mich.
 Over the years, McTigue has served on numerous state, municipal and non-profit boards including the Mackinac Island State Park Commission, Troy Board Of Education, Troy Boys / Girls Club; Marian High School Board Chair and U of D Law School Alumni Board.